 Management has performed a sensitivity analysis by assessing the impact to the headroom when certain key inputs changes.
-For the financial year 2020, the sensitivity of the key inputs are as follows:
+For the financial year 2021, the sensitivity of the key inputs are as follows:

-Key inputs Impact on profit before tax ("PBT") or headroom Value-in-use Discount rate Increase by 1% will result in decrease of PBT by approximately \$25,000 Projected profit margins Decrease by 5% will result in decrease of PBT by approximately \$70,000 Fair value less cost to sell Market selling price of the related asset Decrease by 5% will result in decrease of headroom by approximately \$12,000
+Key inputs Impact on headroom Value-in-use Discount rate Increase by 1% will result in decrease of headroom by approximately \$15,000 Projected profit margins Decrease by 5% will result in decrease of headroom by approximately \$27,000 Fair value less cost to sell Market selling price of the related asset Decrease by 1% will result in decrease of headroom by approximately \$36,000

-4. REVENUE
+4. REVENUE FROM CONTRACTS WITH CUSTOMERS

-Disaggregation of revenue from contracts with customers:
+Disaggregation of revenue from contracts with customers